Staneesh/Repro2023/README.md

 * We used [Python](https://www.python.org/) as our language of choice.
 * Analysis was performed in a [Jupyter Notebook](https://jupyter.org/).

+## Reproducibility

+We set up a custom GitHub action that runs on every pull request to the `main` branch.
+It runs the sequence of operations described in section `Running the Code` of this `README`.
+Using this action we were sure, that no dependencies may be missing from the `requirements` set, and that the notebook produces a valid `html` file correctly and without errors on the latest Ubuntu linux release.

 ## Collaboration

 In our work we relied heavily on Git: